ebertolazzi/Splines/README.md

 Splines [![Build Status](https://travis-ci.org/ebertolazzi/Splines.svg?branch=master)](https://travis-ci.org/ebertolazzi/Splines)
 =======

-`Splines` is a set of C++ classes which implements varios spline interpolation.
+`Splines` is a set of C++ classes (with MATLAB mex interface) which implements varios spline interpolation.
 The classes are the following:

   - ConstantSpline, for piecewise constants functions